carpentries-incubator/workflows-nextflow/episodes/04-channels.md

 > ## Create a channel containing groups of files
 >
 > 1. Create a Nextflow script file `channel_fromFilePairs.nf` .
 > 1. Use the `fromFilePairs` method to create a channel containing three tuples.
-Each tuple will contain the pairs of fastq read for the three temp33 samples in the `data/yeast/reads` directory
+Each tuple will contain the pairs of fastq reads for the three temp33 samples in the `data/yeast/reads` directory
 >
 > > ## Solution
 > >